CENTRIC-WP4/6G-infactory-subnetworks/README.md

 # 6G in-Factory Subnetworks

 ## Overview
-This repository contains code for interference management in 6G in-X subnetworks, with a focus on machine learning techniques.
+This repository contains code for implementing 6G in-X subnetworks tailored for industrial applications within a multi-agent reinforcement learning environment.
+Its aim is to explore the challenges associated with developing reinforcement learning techniques capable of addressing both protocol learning for wireless heterogeneous control services and radio resource allocation.
 The deployment scenario considered is uncoordinated autonomous robots inside a factory.
 The in-factory scenario comprises multiple mobile robots on a factory floor inspired by those defined by 5G-ACIA, as illustrated in the figure:

 ![image](https://github.com/CENTRIC-WP4/6G-infactory-subnetworks/blob/main/in-factory.gif)